bdelano/simple-ai-story-builder/README.md

 # simple-ai-story-builder
 In order to do some testing with GPT5.0, I decided to tie a few ai technologies together into a very simple story builder app.
 These scripts are intended for local use and rely on your computer being able to run basic lightweight LLM and other Text-To-Speech (TTS) and Speech-To-Text (STT) models.
 FWIW this built using an M1 macbook, so your mileage may vary.

+A few words on GPT5.0, overall it was *not* a great experience.
+Having never 'vibe' coded before, I was expecting it to at least keep track of the project but it consistently spit out semi working pieces of code which I had to piece together myself to get something only partially working.
+Eventually, I decided to try Gemini (Google), which I had heard was overall a better coding experience.
+I found this to be 100% true..
+After feeding it the three main files in this project, it immediately was able to clean up several errors.
+It was then able to add additional features without screwing up any of the previous code.
+Short your openai stock, I think Google will win this.

 ## Details